BlackBeard085/x1console/README.md

 ```bash
 mkdir -p .config/solana && cd .config/solana
 ```
 Then one by one copy all your wallets over to your local machine.
 You will have to copy the private keys from the server to your local machine.
-To copy use the following command on your server .config/solana directory
+You can use the wallets manager in the other menu, to get private keys or to copy use the following command on your server .config/solana directory
 ```bash
 cat <wallet name> #this will display your private key, copy it
 ```